-The example in Figure 2.35 on the next page illustrates the association of cyclin and CDC2 kinase into the Maturation Promoting Factor.
+The example in Figure 2.35 illustrates the association of cyclin and CDC2 kinase into the Maturation Promoting Factor.

 Figure 2.35: Association of cyclin and CDC2 kinase into the Maturation Promoting Factor.

 Figure 2.36 gives an example illustrating the association of a pentameric macromolecule (a nicotinic acetylcholine receptor) with a simple chemical (the local anesthetic chlorpromazin) in an unnamed complex.